majicl/lead.management/SOLUTION.md

 I've used `Redux` to managing states in the frontend.
 I could NOT use any state management for this but it made my life easier and cleaner. another option was using a reactive programming library like `RxJs` or `redux-observable`.

-there is a basic error handling in the frontend in order to show a message if any api call throws and `<ErrorBoundary />` for any runtime error.
+there is a basic error handling in the frontend to show a message if any api call throws and `<ErrorBoundary />` for any runtime error.

 !["Error"](https://raw.githubusercontent.com/majicl/lead.management/master/docs/error.png)

-I could use css preprocessors like `sass` or `styled-components` library to having a better management is styles and theming but I found the `CSS` sufficient for it.
+I could use `CSS preprocessors` like `sass` or `styled-components` library to having a better management is styles and theming but I found the `CSS` sufficient for it.

 ### Backend